 Added to this protection, the South African government itself has a number of regulations in place which similarly seek to protect indigenous resources, among which are the National Environmental Management: Biodiversity Act, 2004, and the Bioprospecting, Access and Benefit Sharing Regulations issued under that Act in 2008, and Section 30 of the Patents Act, 1978, as amended by the Patents Amendment Act, 2005.

-A Proudly And Uniquely South African Herbal Tea
+A Proudly And Uniquely South African Herbal Tisane

 Attempts to grow rooibos outside of its home range have been made in Argentina, the USA, China and Australia.
-None have succeeded, and there’s a case for supporting the idea that rooibos should not be grown elsewhere in the world.
+None have succeeded, and on the basis that as a uniquely South African plant it should be protected from biopiracy, there is a reasonable case for supporting the idea that rooibos should not be grown elsewhere in the world.

 After all, being endemic to South Africa and having been used herbally and as a tea for centuries means that rooibos is an iconic part of the material heritage and culture of South Africa.
 This is recognised by the Protected Designation of Origin status awarded by the EU and other protections that, much like provenance and terroir indicators for a wide variety of agricultural products worldwide, deserve protection.